-As a result of the Acquisition of KCG, the Company owns 50% of the voting shares and 50% of the equity of another JV.
-These two JVs build and maintain microwave communication networks in the U.S., Europe, and Asia.
+The Company has interests in two joint ventures ("JV") that build and maintain microwave communication networks in the U.S., Europe, and Asia.
 The Company and its JV partners each pay monthly fees for the use of the microwave communication networks in connection with their respective trading activities, and the JVs may sell excess bandwidth that is not utilized by the JV members to third parties.
+As of December 31, 2020, the Company held noncontrolling interests of 10% and 50%, respectively, in these JVs.

 The Company has an interest in a JV that offers derivatives trading technology and execution services to broker-dealers, professional traders and select hedge funds.
-As of December 31, 2019, the Company held approximately a 10% indirect minority stake in this JV.
+As of December 31, 2020, the Company held approximately a 10% noncontrolling interest in this JV.

-The Company has an interest in a JV that is developing a member-owned equities exchange with the goal of increasing competition and transparency, while reducing fixed costs and simplifying execution of equity trading in the US.
-As of December 31, 2019, the Company held approximately a 21.4% stake in this JV.
+The Company has an interest in a JV that is developing a member-owned equities exchange with the goal of increasing competition and transparency, while reducing fixed costs and simplifying execution of equity trading in the U.S. As of December 31, 2020, the Company held approximately a 14.1% noncontrolling interest in this JV.

-The Company's four JVs meet the criteria to be considered VIEs.
-In each of the JVs, the Company does not have the power to direct the activities of the VIE that most significantly impact the VIE's economic performance; therefore it does not have a controlling financial interest in and does not consolidate the JVs.
-The Company records its interest in each JV under the equity method of accounting and records its investment in the JVs within Other assets and its amounts payable for communication services provided by the JV within Accounts payable, accrued expenses and other liabilities on the

-Consolidated Statements of Financial Condition.
+The Company's four JVs meet the criteria to be considered VIEs, which it does not consolidate.
+The Company records its interest in each JV under the equity method of accounting and records its investment in the JVs within Other assets and its amounts payable for communication services provided by the JV within Accounts payable, accrued expenses and other liabilities on the Consolidated Statements of Financial Condition.
 The Company records its pro-rata share of each JV's earnings or losses within Other, net and fees related to the use of communication services provided by the JVs within Communications and data processing on the Consolidated Statements of Comprehensive Income.